airspot-dev/krules/OVERVIEW.md

     # ...
 ]
 ```
+Another important thing to notice is the func parameter,it should be a sort of callback to interact with each csv row and so it correctly pass as argument just the row itself.
+By the way it is possible to use a callable capable of accessing the Rule's context without it being passed inside the definition of the RuleFunction using a nested lambda, making the code simpler, more readable and generalized.

 This is possible thanks to argument processors that allow you to preprocess your arguments, whether they were callable or not, to give them the context awareness.